nottrobin/maas-docs/en/manage-cli-advanced.md

     power_parameters_power_id=$HOSTNAME
 ```

-See [Common CLI tasks](manage-cli-common.md#determine-a-node-system-id) for how to find a node's system id and [BMC Power Types](nodes-power-types.md) for details on different power types.
+See [Common CLI tasks](manage-cli-common.md#heading--determine-a-node-system-id) for how to find a node's system id and [BMC Power Types](nodes-power-types.md) for details on different power types.

-## Relay DHCP
+<h2 id="heading--relay-dhcp">Relay DHCP</h2>

 To relay DHCP traffic for a VLAN (source) through another VLAN (target):